 Click here to contact Kathy.

 Whether your children struggle or have given up, whether they are dyslexic, distracted, gifted, learning disabled,all of the above, or just learn differently, Kathy Kuhl offers encouragement and support.
-Kathy founded LearnDifferently.com to equip parents to help their children.
+Kathy founded LearnDifferently.com to equip parents to teach their children.

 - Kathy consults with families who are considering homeschooling, or who need help adapting their homeschool to a child’s learning challenges.
 She advises on planning, curriculum, support, withdrawal from school, and transition to high school level work, employment, and college.
 Go to the contact page to request a short questionnaire and to set up an initial consultation.

 - Kathy would be happy to speak to your group.
 She has addressed international conferences on special needs, homeschool conventions across the US, and local support groups of all sizes.
 She lives near Washington DC.
 Email her to discuss your needs and terms.

 - Need an article for your publication?
 Kathy writes for a general parent audience, for homeschoolers, and for parents with children with special needs.
 Send her a brief description of what you need.

 Learn Differently will keep your email address confidential.
 We do not buy or sell email addresses.

 Many links on this site are affiliate links.
 If you click one and make a purchase, a portion of your purchase supports our work.
-Learn Differently LLC provides some pro bono consulting each year, and other consulting on a sliding scale for cases of financial need.
+Learn Differently LLC provides some pro bono consulting each year, and also gives consultations on a sliding scale in cases of financial need.
 Thank you for your support.